lynx-x-ray-observatory/soxs/doc/source/users_guide/instrument.rst

 All of these have no filter.
 For each of these RMF resolution options, there is are versions for the Beryllium filter, e.g. ``"xrism_resolve_fwBe_Hp_5eV"``, and for the neutral density filter, e.g. ``"xrism_resolve_fwND_Lp_18eV"``.
 All *Resolve* instrument specifications assume the gate valve is closed.
+These specifications use a image-based PSF model with a FWHM of ~1.2" arcminutes.

+The ``"xrism_resolve"`` specification is mapped directly to the ``"xrism_resolve_Hp_5eV"`` specification.
+An otherwise identical specification, ``"xrism_resolve_1arcsec"``, has a Gaussian PSF with 1 arcsecond FWHM.

 For the *Xtend* instrument, the ``"xrism_xtend"`` specification has 2x2 CCDs laid out in a ~38' FoV, with a pixel size of ~1.77".

-The response files, PSF model, and instrumental background model used for *XRISM* in SOXS were obtained from
+The response files, PSF models, and instrumental background models used for *XRISM* in SOXS were obtained from
 `here <https://heasarc.gsfc.nasa.gov/docs/xrism/proposals/index.html>`_.